simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-09-25
+<br />**Date image released:**  2025-09-26
-<br />**This image is owned by:**  Jin Wang
+<br />**This image is owned by:**  Adam Block
-<br />**Title of the image:**  Saturn Opposite the Sun
+<br />**Title of the image:**  A SWAN, an ATLAS, and Mars
-<br />**Description for the image:**  This year Saturn was at opposition on September 21, opposite the Sun in planet Earth's sky.
-At its closest to Earth, Saturn was also at its brightest of the year, rising as the Sun set and shining above the horizon all night long among the fainter stars of the constellation Pisces.
-In this snapshot from the Qinghai Lenghu Observatory, Tibetan Plateau, southwestern China, the outer planet is immersed in a faint, diffuse oval of light known as the gegenschein or counter glow.
-The diffuse gegenschein is produced by sunlight backscattered by interplanetary dust along the Solar System's ecliptic plane, opposite the Sun in planet Earth's sky.
-Like a giant eye, on this dark night Saturn and gegenschein seem to stare down on the observatory's telescope domes seen against a colorful background of airglow along the horizon.
+<br />**Description for the image:**  A new visitor to the inner Solar System, comet C/2025 R2 (SWAN) sports a long ion tail extending diagonally across this almost 7 degree wide telescopic field of view recorded on September 21.
+A fainter fellow comet also making its inner Solar System debut, C/2025 K1 (ATLAS), can be spotted above and left of SWAN's greenish coma, just visible against the background sea of stars in the constellation Virgo.
+Both new comets were only discovered in 2025 and are joined in this celestial frame by ruddy planet Mars (bottom), a more familiar wanderer in planet Earth's night skies.
+The comets may appear to be in a race, nearly neck and neck in their voyage through the inner Solar System and around the Sun.
+But this comet SWAN has already reached its perihelion or closest approach to the Sun on September 12 and is now outbound along its orbit.
+This comet ATLAS is still inbound though, and will make its perihelion passage on October 8.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/DSC05293.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2509/C2025_R2_Swan_20250921s.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).